Are you good in routine – in structuring your day, your week, your project?

 I’ll share a collection of tips in a future post.

-If you are in Alice Springs, you could come to the Ocean and Family Constellation workshop.
+If you are in Alice Springs, you could come to the Systemic and Family Constellation workshop.
 It’s great stuff and some find it life changing.